fluix/ffbt/README.md

 ##### Each command has the following options:
 - `ci`.
 Enabling CI mode, now it useful only in pair with the test command.
 It changes the Karma output by running the Teamcity reporter
+- `output`.
+You can override buildPath config property via this option
+- `analyze`.
+Runs webpack-bundle-analyzer plugin that displays a map of your dependencies

 ## Info for developers